 I guess as a parent you always have those thoughts that at one stage or another things will stop.
 I can’t imagine that my boys will want to hold my hand to cross the road when they’re 16, and I doubt that they will be sharing a bath with each other in their teenage years either.
 I always hope, though, that these stages are years away.
 That I won’t have to face them just yet.
 That the bedtime snuggles and playtime where myself and my husband are fully embroiled in the fun are here to stay for a while.
 Seeing the washing machines not chosen amongst the toys to keep made me realise again that time is so precious.

 Chief’s interests still largely lie with how things work, but are now more focussed on space, gravity, gases and magnetic forces than the sheer delight of mechanical rotation.
 So it is with a great deal of warmth that I am passing the washing machines on, hoping that they will bring as much joy to their next little person as they did to mine.
 And it is with a certain amount of trepidation but also wonder and pride that I watch my son shed his very young years and move well and truly into boyhood.

 What do you miss about years gone by?
 Or perhaps there is a stage with your children or yourself that you are quietly avoiding thinking about?
-Let me know in the comments below or by email (contact details to the right).
+Let me know in the comments below!

 *Please see my disclosure for notes about external websites.